mobajemu-msft/groove-api-documentation/Groove/using-the-groove-restful-services/user-authentication.md

+---
+title: Authenticate a Groove user | Groove Services
+description: When using user-dependent APIs, follow these steps to authenticate Groove users and validate their perimissions.
+keywords:
+author:
+ms.assetid:
+---

 # Groove User Authentication
 To use the user-authenticated APIs, you need to have an access token that authenticates your app to a particular set of permissions for a user.